incheon-kim/tarkov-settings/README.md

 ## [->**DOWNLOAD Latest**<-](https://github.com/incheon-kim/tarkov-settings/releases/latest)

-Automatically change color settings for [Escape from Tarkov](https://escapefromtarkov.com)
+Automatically change color settings for [Escape from Tarkov](https://escapefromtarkov.com).

+## How it works?
-Change Digital Vibrance Control value from Nvidia Settings with [NvAPIWrapper](https://github.com/falahati/NvAPIWrapper) and Gamma value with some [Win32 API calls](https://docs.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-setdevicegammaramp)
+- Changes Digital Vibrance value from Nvidia Settings using [NvAPIWrapper](https://github.com/falahati/NvAPIWrapper)
+- Changes Gamma using some [Win32 API calls](https://docs.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-setdevicegammaramp)

-It changes display color values when only Escape from Tarkov Window is focused so it could prevent from sudden flash from display.
+It only changes your display's colors when Escape from Tarkov's window is in focus.

----
+This leaves a smooth transition when minimizing/maximizing.

+## Supported Graphic Cards
-Nvidia GPU **fully supported.** (Brightness/Contrast/Gamma/Saturation)
+- Nvidia GPU **fully supported.** (Brightness/Contrast/Gamma/Saturation)

-AMD GPU **partially supported.** (Except Saturation)
+- AMD GPU **partially supported.** (Except Saturation)

-Intel/Etc is not supported yet.
+- **Intel/Etc is not supported yet.**

----

 ## What does it do?
-1. Change Brightness/Contrast/Gamma of display
+You can change any of the following color settings:
+1. Brightness
+2. Contrast
+3. Gamma
-2. Change Digital Vibrance Control (Saturation)
+4. Digital Vibrance Control (aka.
+Saturation)
-3. Change color settings only while EFT window is activated (It prevents **sudden flash during Alt-tabbing**)
+5. Only affects display while EFT window is focussed (It also prevents **sudden flash during Alt-tabbing**)

 ## How to Use
-1. Open application (SmartGuard might prevent open it because I didn't signed it)
+1. Open application (SmartGuard might prevent opening as it's not signed)
-2. Set color setting
+2. Set any color value

-*  *  * (If you double click Brightness/Contrast/Gamma/Digital Vibrance Text it will change to default value)
+2.1.
+Double-click any slider labels to reset their values.

-3. Minimize it and play EFT
+3. Minimize and play EFT
 4. Close application if you want to deactivate

+**Exit the app from your taskbar to create a `settings.json` file that will remember your settings**

 ## Warning
 1. It might blink couple times when you active EFT window but it works.
-Don't worry
+Don't worry.
-2. ## **I don't know BSG will ban for using this.**
+2. **Disclaimer: I don't know BSG will ban for using this.**
-3. AMD only supports Brightness/Contrast/Gamma Control
+3. AMD only supports Brightness/Contrast/Gamma Controls
-4. Intel Graphics is not supported
+4. Intel Graphic Cards are not supported
-5. ## Only works in **Borderless mode.**
+5. Only works in **Borderless mode.**
 6. Nvidia Optimus Environment (mostly laptops) is not tested.

 ## TODO / Feature